 Although the immediate response is usually yes, there are advantages to both corded and cordless beard trimmers.

 The cordless beard trimmer has the advantage of being easier to maneuver across your short beard without being restricted by a cord.

 This is particularly important if there are no convenient sockets near your trimming location of choice.

 An advantage of corded beard trimmers is that they usually provide that extra little bit of power.
-When it comes to trimmers, the force behind the blade is just as important as the blade itself.

 2. What lengths are you working with?